osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_ClientRole_1.md

 # Client roles

 Client `roles` authorize API requests made by clients to various OCS features.
 Clients can be assigned more than one `role`, but all clients have the Account Member role.
-The following are currently available Client `Roles`:
+The following are currently available client `Roles`:

 - Account Administrator: Can add, edit, and remove data using APIs.
 - Account Member: Can read data using most APIs.